zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 Software projects are complex beasts with a multitude of moving pieces that can affect each other in surprising ways.
 If you're reading this then chances are, you've been part of such projects where you have to build and improve software while ensuring you don't break anything in the process.
-Testing and Code Standards are the main antidote at your disposal.
+Testing and code standards are the main antidote at your disposal.
 As such these two tools should be considered integral parts of the software development lifecycle to allow for Continuous Integration.